randyli123/BravesCodingAssignment/README.md

 # BravesCodingAssignment

 ## Assignment 1
-Fixed the code in the MousePos.html file in this github.
+Fixed the code in the MousePos.html file located in this github.

-Comments inside files of the errors I found
+Comments inside file of the errors I found.

 Used base html and JavaScript